Esri/jsapi-resources/README.md

 * [Vite/TypeScript](./esm-samples/jsapi-vite-ts/)
 * [Webpack (no framework)](./esm-samples/webpack/)

-## HTML OAuth callback example
+## HTML OAuth callback

-If you have set OAuthInfo's `popup` property to `true`, you'll need to host a callback page on your server.
-This sample contains an [example callback page](./oauth/).
+If you have set OAuthInfo's `popup` property to `true`, you'll need to host a [callback page](./oauth/) on your server.
 For more information, visit the Maps SDK's [Access secure resources(https://developers.arcgis.com/javascript/latest/secure-resources/)] guide topic.

 ## AMD TypeScript declaration files (Deprecated)